frraahn/Data-Analytics-Programming/readme.md

-# 📊 Data Analytics Programming Course Portfolio (SECP3223)
+# 📊 Data Analytics Programming

 Welcome to my repository for the Data Analytics Programming course at Universiti Teknologi Malaysia (UTM).
 This space serves as an academic portfolio documenting our end-to-end data processing workflows, analytical assignments, and collaborative data science projects.